krystianfranus/data-science-template/README.md

 2. **Set up external services**
 - Configure your connection to a ClearML server for experiment tracking.
-- (Optional) Set up access to AWS S3 if you want to use remote storage for data or models.
+- (Optional) Set up access to AWS S3 if you want to use remote storage for data or/and models.

 ## Configuration and installation

-Prepare environment variables in .env (see .env.example):
+Prepare environment variables related to ClearML and AWS in .env (see .env.example):
 ```
 CLEARML_CONFIG_FILE=clearml.conf
 CLEARML_WEB_HOST=<your-clearml-web-host>